mohamed1998129/Udacity-programming-for-Data-Science-With-Python-Nanodegree/README.md

 Post your Work on GitHub
 Description
-In this project, you'll be simulating a realistic workflow to refactor your previous Project 2 using Git.
+In this project, you'll be simulating a realistic workflow to refactor your previous Project-2 using Git.

 List of software, firmware and hardware you may require.
 Installing GIT tool : https://git-scm.com/downloads.